saraa123/django_project_tracker/README.md

 * Features and issues can be upvoted.

 * Ability to quickly track the progress of on going issues and features, and identify which ones have been marked as completed.
+    - Those marked as ‘done’ must first have their status changed in admin.

 * Users can leave feedback as well as see what feedback others have left.